S22-67-272Q/PATS_v3_dashboard/README.md

 To create an Admin account to access the PATS main admin dashboard, run `rails db:seed`.
 This will create a vet admin user.
 The username is "vet@pats.org" and the password is `yodell`.

+If you would like to access the admin dashboard go to "localhost:3000/admin" and log in using the credentials provided above.

 If you want to load the testing context into the development database, you can do the following:

 1. if you have previously populated the database, drop it and rerun `rails db:migrate` to recreate a blank db.